HadoopGenomics/Hadoop-BAM/README.txt

 ........

-Another included program is the BAM sorter: fi.tkk.ics.hadoop.bam.util.hadoop.BAMSort.
-This program is meant to be run under Hadoop via a command such as:
+There are also two utilities that are meant for usage from within Hadoop, via commands such as:

+	hadoop jar hadoop-bam.jar fi.tkk.ics.hadoop.bam.util.hadoop.BAMReader
 	hadoop jar hadoop-bam.jar fi.tkk.ics.hadoop.bam.util.hadoop.BAMSort

 Again, run without arguments for a brief help message.

+BAMReader is a simple proof-of-concept-style tool for reading BAM files from HDFS directly, without having to transfer them out to a local disk.

-In distributed usage, in order to compose a final result file from multiple parts, you may simply concatenate the files together, along with a header retrieved using GetSortedBAMHeader at the beginning, and the BGZF terminator block, provided as bgzf-terminator.bin, at the end.
+BAMSort is a MapReduce-using application that sorts a BAM file.
+In distributed usage, in order to compose the final result file from multiple parts, you may simply concatenate the files together, along with a header retrieved using GetSortedBAMHeader at the beginning, and the BGZF terminator block, provided as bgzf-terminator.bin, at the end.
 Using 'hadoop fs -getmerge' when retrieving the files out of HDFS is likely the most efficient way of doing this.